hawtio/hawtio-operator/README.md

 ## Test

-To create and operate a Hawtio console resource, you can run the following commands:
+To create and operate a Hawtio resource, you can run the following commands:

 ```console
 # Create Hawtio